 The need to define, develop and implement a series of alternative policies, points to the critical importance of scientific research in Africa.
-This is one sector that has been mostly ignored by majority of the African Countries and mostly preferred to borrow ready-made packaged from “advanced” countries and have in the process surrendered the possibility of attending to their own problems in their own ways.
+This is one sector that has been mostly ignored by the majority of the African countries, and mostly preferred to borrow ready-made packaged from “advanced” countries and have in the process surrendered the possibility of attending to their own problems in their own ways.

-One of the principal reasons why the eight most powerful nations on earth, especially United State of America sustained a position of economic superiority and dominance in the world is that, it has been able to stay miles ahead of others in research, both scientific and technological.
-(Clark, 2017) listed this eight powerful nations on earth, in their order of economic superiority and dominance as follows
+One of the principal reasons why the eight most powerful nations on earth, especially the United State of America sustained a position of economic superiority and dominance in the world is that, it has been able to stay miles ahead of others in research, both scientific and technological.
+(Clark, 2017) listed these eight powerful nations on earth, in their order of economic superiority and dominance as follows

 - United State of America